-The surrounding area of the unstable slope section contains tea plantations owned by Hopton Estate.
-The further surrounding area of the unstable slope section contains mostly forest type vegetation and the area is mountainous with steep slopes.
-The area is not congested with settlements and houses are not located in upslope or downslope areas adjacent to the unstable slope.
+The surrounding area of the unstable slope section contains mostly forest-type vegetation and the area is mountainous with steep slopes.
+Few houses are located in both upslope and downslope areas along the road adjacent to the failed slope section.